Atlético Madrid: Torres sale and eventual European success (2006–2011)

 The 2009–10 season, however, began poorly with many defeats and goals conceded.
-On 21 October, Atletico were hammered 4–0 by English club Chelsea in the Champions League group stage.
-This defeat led Atletico's management to announce that manager Abel Resino had to leave.
+On 21 October, Atlético were hammered 4–0 by English club Chelsea in the Champions League group stage.
+This defeat led Atlético's management to announce that manager Abel Resino had to leave.
 After failing to sign Danish former footballer Michael Laudrup, Atlético Madrid announced that the new manager for the rest of the season would be Quique Sánchez Flores.
 With the arrival of Sánchez Flores as coach in October 2009, Atlético improved in many of their competition.
 Atlético continued to lag somewhat in La Liga during the 2009–10 season, finishing in ninth position, but managed to finish third in their 2009–10 UEFA Champions League group stage and subsequently entered the Europa League in the round of 32.
 Atlético went on to win the Europa League, beating English teams Liverpool in the semi-finals and eventually Fulham in the finals held at HSH Nordbank Arena in Hamburg on 12 May 2010.
 Diego Forlán scored twice, the second being an extra-time winner in the 116th minute, as Atlético won 2–1.
 It was the first time since the 1961–62 European Cup Winners' Cup that Atlético had claimed a European titles.
 They also reached the Copa del Rey finals on 19 May 2010, where they faced Sevilla, but lost 2–0 at the Camp Nou in Barcelona.
 By winning the Europa League, they qualified for the 2010 UEFA Super Cup against Inter Milan, winner of the 2009–10 UEFA Champions League.
 The match was played at the Stade Louis II, Monaco on 27 August 2010.
 Atlético won 2–0 with goals from José Antonio Reyes and Agüero, making it the club's first win in the UEFA Super Cup.

 Atlético had a comparatively disappointing 2010–11 season, finishing only seventh in the League and being eliminated in the quarter-finals of the Copa del Rey and the group stage of the Europa League.
 This ultimately led to the departure of manager Sánchez Flores before the conclusion of the season, who was replaced with ex-Sevilla manager Gregorio Manzano.